-(a) that the site is not suitable for the proposed development for the following reasons:
+- (a) that the site is not suitable for the proposed development for the following reasons: - The application sites are located within Bannow Bay Special Protection Area and Bannow Bay Special Area of Conservation.
+Bannow Bay SPA is of international

-- The application site is located within Bannow Bay Special Protection Area and Bannow Bay Special Area of Conservation.
-Bannow Bay SPA is of international importance for non-breeding/wintering birds and is designated for a range of bird species; - Licensing of further sites for the intertidal culture of oysters is likely to cause significant displacement levels for a range of protected bird species that regularly use Bannow Bay.
-Where there are no clear mitigation measures available to prevent the risk of the deterioration of the conservation status of specific shorebirds, the site is not considered suitable for licensing of further production units; - There may be potential for issues to arise relating to the carrying capacity of the site in terms of oyster production volumes were the site to be licensed individually or in conjunction with other applicant sites presently also under appeal for Refusal to grant at time of writing this review; - (b) The proposed developments would have a significant adverse impact on some beneficial users of Bannow Bay for the following reasons: - Displacement of shorebirds could impact populations of wintering birds and reduce the ecological value of the area and hence affect tourism and nature conservation interests; - (c) The proposed development would have a significant adverse impact on the statutory status of the area for the following reasons: - The licensing of new aquaculture sites (in addition to existing and trial sites) in Bannow Bay is predicted to have a significant displacement effect on bird species for which Bannow Bay SPA is designated.
-Significant displacement effects (i.e. loss of habitat leading to a predicted decline in population) are predicted for five species for which Bannow Bay is designated a Special Protection Area for birds (Grey Plover, Black-tailed Godwit, Bar-tailed Godwit, Knot and Dunlin);
+- importance for non-breeding/wintering birds and is designated for a range of bird species; - Licensing of further sites for the intertidal culture of oysters is likely to cause significant displacement levels for a range of protected bird species that regularly use Bannow Bay to be exceeded.
+Where there are no clear mitigation measures available to prevent the risk of the deterioration of the conservation status of specific shorebirds, the site is not considered suitable for licensing of further production units; - The site has a significant sub-tidal component and straddles the navigable Channel; - Some trestles will remain covered at low water, making regular husbandry difficult and presenting additional environmental and/or safety risks; - The development will infringe on the approaches to New Quay and will create access difficulties for inshore and rescue vessels; - The proposed site is located outside of the SUMS area; - The gradient of the foreshore and the immersion regime of sections of the proposed site make it unsuitable for this type of aquaculture; - Development of the site will require a new access point onto the foreshore and the impacts of this are undetermined; - There may be potential for issues to arise relating to the carrying capacity of the site in terms of oyster production volumes, were this site to be licensed; - (b) The proposed development would have a significant adverse impact on some beneficial users of Bannow Bay for the following reasons: - Displacement of shorebirds could impact populations of wintering birds and reduce the ecological value of the area and hence affect tourism and nature conservation interests. - Restrictions on access to other users of the site will arise as a consequence of licensing of the new site, which will be outside of the SUMS area and straddles the navigable channel.